Do you want to start junk removal business plan?

 After considering the demands and quality of his service, Hanks has decided to price all his services in the similar ranges as of his competitors.
 The price, however, is not fixed, it is dependent upon the type and amount of junk you want to haul.

 After knowing how to start a trash hauling business, identifying market demands and trends, the next step is to formulate a strategy to introduce and sell your services.
-After exploring on how to start a hauling company, you must explore what is missing in your current competitors, and then develop a strategy to do better than them in the market.
+After exploring on how to start a hauling company, you must explore what is missing in your current competitors, and then develop a business strategy to do better than them in the market.

 6.1 Competitive Analysis